 A great user experience is attained only when the actual aim of making a particular app is accomplished.
 Adding options like music, rewards, timers, count-downs etc. can entertain children and push them to continue playing.
 A feedback mechanism is necessary because kids tend to make mistakes and learn from that.

-10) Inappropriate Advertisement/ In-app purchases
+10) Inappropriate Advertisement/ In-app s

 Parents are always concerned when their kids start using mobile phones.
 Their main worry is about how safe it is for kids to use this technology.
-Children will be tempted to purchase stuffs from app and they can be exposed to inappropriate contents.
+Children will be tempted to stuffs from app and they can be exposed to inappropriate contents.
 If a company wish to flourish in kid’s app creation.
 It would be better for them to keep away from creating this kind of things.

 While creating an app, developers should keep this in mind and promote more user-friendly apps.
-Fortunately, almost all mobile app development companies includes built-in parental control tools that help parents to know what ads or in-app purchases should be provided while your child is using the phone.
+Fortunately, almost all mobile app development companies includes built-in parental control tools that help parents to know what ads or in-app s should be provided while your child is using the phone.

 • In iOS systems there are tools that can limit the mobile functioning.
 Passwords can be set for various features like switching off certain apps, installation and removal of apps